kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

    $ kismet
    ```

+   The name of your interface will be different depending on your kernel, distribution, etc;  when in doubt, run Kismet with no defined sources and select one from the 'Data Sources' option in the top-left menu in the web UI.

    Remember, until you add a data source, Kismet will not be capturing any packets!

    *THE FIRST TIME YOU RUN KISMET*, you *MUST* go to the Kismet WebUI and set your login and password.

-   This login will be saved in the config file: `~/.kismet/kismet_httpd.conf` which is in the *home directory of the user* starting Kismet.
+   This login will be saved in the config file: `~/.kismet/kismet_httpd.conf` which is in the *home directory of the user* starting Kismet when installed in suidroot mode.
+This is the preferred way to run Kismet.

    If you start Kismet as or via sudo (or via a system startup script where it runs as root), this will be in *roots* home directory: `/root/.kismet/kismet_httpd.conf`

-  You will need this password to control Kismet from the web page - without it you can still view information about devices, view channel allocations, and most other actions, but you CAN NOT control Kismet data sources, view pcaps, or perform other actions.

 11. Point your browser at http://localhost:2501 (or the address of the server Kismet is running on)